mohitk05/react-insta-stories/README.md

 ## Development

-To develop this package locally, you can follo these steps:
+To develop this package locally, you can follow these steps:

 1. Clone the repo to your local.
 2. Run `npm install`.